IVI and Brazil

 IVI’s work in Brazil has centered on combating the mosquito-borne dengue virus.
 Through its consortiums PDVI, DVI, and the Global Dengue & Aedes-Transmitted Diseases Consortium (GDAC) IVI has achieved the following:

-• Currently developing and maintaining a centralized database for clinical trials of the US NIH-developed dengue vaccine, which forms the basis for Instituto Butantan’s dengue vaccine.
+- Development and maintaining of a centralized database for clinical trials of the US NIH-developed dengue vaccine, which forms the basis for Instituto Butantan’s dengue vaccine.